Destinations, Tennessee, Travel, USA

 Top: Fruit Tart; Bottom: Espresso and milk (L), the Atlas (R)

-After caffeinating, we walked around the Germantown area, popping into shops here and there, such as Wilder.
-We eventually made our way over to Nisolo, whose shoes and ethics I’ve admired for a while.
-I brought my Camilla slides on this trip, but was dying to try their Emmas in a discontinued color (2022 update: they re-released this color, and I bought them!
-And wayward readers can now save 20% with code WAYWARDBLOG).
+I brought my Camilla slides on this trip, but I was dying to try their Emmas in a discontinued color (2022 update: they re-released this color, and I bought them!
+And Wayward readers can now save 20% with code WAYWARD20).
 I encourage anyone to give them a visit, though, either in-person or online, as their shoes are beautiful and reasonably priced.

 A warehouse with broken windows